 Graduating soon?
 Given the current COVID-19 pandemic, you may be facing more stress than usual trying to land an interview.
-But fret not — you’ll likely still be able to land an online interview as employers are still recruiting to prepare for when the global economy rebounds from the crisis.
+But fret not — with the right online interview tips, you’ll be ready to ace the intense recruiting that will take place once the global economy rebounds from the crisis.

 According to Practice Lead (Marketing & Creative) at Salt Recruitment Ruby A Celine, approximately one in five interviews are conducted online today.
 In the context of COVID-19, that number has obviously increased.

 She told Study International, “Face-to-face is generally preferred but it is becoming increasingly common for companies to conduct digital/remote interviews, especially if their process requires more than two or three rounds of evaluation.

 “I’ve had clients kickstart their interview process with a phone screening before inviting the candidate in — this one’s crucial to nail!”